clojure-emacs/cider/README.md

 (setq nrepl-log-messages nil)
 ```

-Basically, this will dispose of the buffer `*nrepl-messages*`.
-The communication
+Basically, this will dispose of buffers like `*nrepl-messages
-log is invaluable for debugging CIDER issues, so you're generally advised to keep
+connection-name*`.
+The communication log is invaluable for debugging CIDER
-it around.
+issues, so you're generally advised to keep it around.

 * You can hide the `*nrepl-connection*` and `*nrepl-server*` buffers
 from appearing in some buffer switching commands like